 We are seeking emerging leaders from a variety of sectors: civil society, government, education, and academia.
 Because this is a program for professionals, non-working, non-professional students are not eligible to apply.
 The required age range for participants is 25 – 35 years of age by the start of the program (April 22, 2020).

 During the five-week program in the United States, participants will gain firsthand knowledge of how organizations and institutions operate, while also participating in site visits and specially-designed seminars.
 An important part of the program is a fellowship.
 Participants will be matched with a similar organization in the U.S. and work with an American counterpart for one month.
 Following a short group orientation, participants will spend one month in their fellowship and one week in Washington, D.C.

 This program also provides the potential of an American expert traveling to your workplace to support your organization.
 Vietnamese participants may also be asked to host a U.S. participant at their place of work.
 That individual will be someone you have worked with during your U.S. program and determined to be of benefit to your mission.
 A selected number of American fellowship partners will travel overseas to work with you and your counterparts on civic engagement issues in your country.
 Because 44 Southeast Asian Fellows will be selected, and only approximately 16 of their American partners will travel to Southeast Asia, not every Southeast Asian participant will host an American at their place of work.
 However, you must state your willingness to host a U.S. participant on your application to be considered for this program.

-A total of 22 successful applicants from ASEAN will participate in the YSEALI in Civic Engagement Fellows Program, travelling to the U.S. from October 13 - November 19, 2020*
+A total of 22 successful applicants from ASEAN will participate in the YSEALI Civic Engagement Fellows program, traveling to the U.S. April 22 – May 29, 2020.*